 steam in catalytic converters, but that keeps us locked into the

 dirty carbon loop.
 Though it burns purely compared to oil or coal,

-natural gas is still a fossil fuel; it will
+natural gas is still a fossil fuel; it will run out, stoking

 the global greenhouse effect right up until it does.
 Many experts